3 Programming Fundamentals in R (Part I)

 ## [1] 25 30 22

-You’ll notice that we left the “rows” part empty in the square brackets.
-This tells R “keep all the rows for this column.”
+You will notice that we left the “rows” part empty in the square brackets.
+Leaving this empty tells R “keep all the rows for this column.”

 We can also use this approach to access multiple columns using the c() function: